withastro/docs/src/pages/en/migrate.md

 ### Deprecated: Components and JSX in Markdown

 Astro no longer supports components or JSX expressions in Markdown pages by default.
-For long term support you should migrate to the [`@astrojs/mdx`]() integration.
+For long-term support you should migrate to the [`@astrojs/mdx`](/en/guides/integrations-guide/mdx/) integration.

 To make migrating easier, a new [legacy flag](/en/reference/configuration-reference/#legacyastroflavoredmarkdown) can be used to re-enable previous Markdown features.